OsirisTerje/blog.hermit.no/Install-Azure-CLI-for-bash-on-windows.md

 ```bash
 alias az='az.cmd'
 ```
-Note no spaces between the alias and the command!
+Note 1:   No spaces between the alias and the command!

+Note 2:   Sometimes you need to use ', and sometimes " works.
+If it fails, try the other.

-Note that this command will run from a command line, but it will not consume parameters from a script.
+Note 3:   This command will run from a command line, but it will not consume parameters from a script.

 If all you want to do is to run some Azure CLI commands, this should be sufficient.